glimpse-editor/glimpse-editor.github.io/content/downloads.md

 #### Snapcraft
 If Snapcraft is not already installed on your machine, follow these instructions: https://snapcraft.io/docs/getting-started

-Once setup is complete you can find Glimpse Image Editor by searching in your distribution's software center, or you can click on this button:
+Once setup is complete you can find Glimpse Image Editor by searching in your distribution's software center, or you can click on [this link](https://snapcraft.io/glimpse-editor/).

-<iframe src="https://snapcraft.io/glimpse-editor/embedded?button=black" frameborder="0" width="100%" height="250px" style="border: 1px solid #CCC; border-radius: 2px;"></iframe>

 Alternatively you can install it manually at the command line:
 ```